Twikito/easy-toggle-state/README.md

 ### More

-If a trigger element has the `aria-expanded` or `aria-selected` attributes, its value will also change.
+If a trigger element has the `aria-expanded` or `aria-selected` attribute, its value will also change.

 You can also change the `PREFIX` value to prevent conflict with another JS library.
 This prefix will be set to all attributes like `data-[PREFIX]-class`, `toggle` as default.